 Clutter Awareness Week is celebrated annually during the third week in March.
 Some folks say it is the 4th week of March, but that detail doesn’t really matter.
 What is important is that you are aware of the clutter that occupies your spaces.
-So-o-o-o… over the next two weeks, take a good look around your home and office and ask yourself:
+Why not take a good look around your home and office and ask yourself:

 - Are there things that are just taking up space–not used, not loved?